harper0201/harper0201.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Welcome to my channel!
+subtitle: Welcome to my channel.
 I've curated my favorite quotations from Albert Camus's book, 'The Myth of Sisyphus,' because I believe it captures the essence of life.
 The metaphor of Sisyphus, condemned to endlessly push a boulder up a hill, resonates deeply with the human experience and the perpetual quest for meaning.

 profile:
   align: right